-How to Select Your Thesis or Dissertation Committee
+How to Select Your Thesis Committee

 Completing a thesis or a dissertation necessitates dedication, perseverance, and motivation.
 Effective guidance is a beneficial tool in completing a successful, scholarly product.
 When selecting your thesis or dissertation committee, consider factors such as relationship, communication, feedback style, and the expertise of the committee member you are considering.
 Time is an additional concern because most faculty members have many other responsibilities and have limited time to devote to guiding students through the process of writing a thesis or dissertation.
 As faculty members contemplate your request to become a committee member, their other obligations, subject matter knowledge, and relationship with you may be factors that influence whether they accept this role.
 Overall, it is important to find committee members who are accessible, offer effective criticism, and support you as you engage in all parts of the process, from the development of your research idea to the analysis of your findings, so that you can complete a polished, scholarly product.